isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-plastic/index.md

 layout: post
 ---

-Removing stains from plastic may be cumbersome especially when the wrong [paint](https://pestpolicy.com/airless-paint-sprayer-tips/) removal process is used.
+Removing stains from plastic may be cumbersome especially when the wrong [paint](https://pestpolicy.com/airless-paint-sprayer-tips/)removal process is used.
 Usually, plastics are made of various material properties and strength.

 Therefore, the correct removal process should be selected to prevent surface damage during the entire cleaning process.
-Perhaps you are facing paint removal problems from plastics or wonder how to restore [plastic](https://pestpolicy.com/best-spray-paints-for-plastic/) painted surface. *Well, on how to remove paint from plastic.
+Perhaps you are facing paint removal problems from plastics or wonder how to restore [plastic](https://pestpolicy.com/best-spray-paints-for-plastic/)painted surface. *Well, on how to remove paint from plastic.

 During the paint removal process, you can use isopropyl alcohol/rubbing alcohol, Acetone, heat gun, turpentine/ thinner, nail polish remover, commercial paint remover like WD-40, or even scrap it off with a putty knife. * *Besides, you can opt for homemade paint removers like vinegar, dish soap/detergent with warm water, vegetable oil or use ammonium solution.